Swimming Lessons

 Registration Dates:

-Family Inclusive Members - Tuesday, April 23
+Family Inclusive Members - Monday, December 16

-All Members - Wednesday, April 24
+All Members - Tuesday, December 17

 • Family Inclusive memberships include regular swimming lessons for the whole family; however, registration is still required.

-• Regular members save 10% on regular swimming lessons (booked at Front Desk)
+• Regular members save 10% on regular swimming lessons booked at Front Desk.

 Click the "Register for our Programs" button on the right-hand side of this page.